 Citizens from other countries than EU/EEA Member States must obtain permission from the Danish Ministry of Justice before buying accommodation in Denmark.
-The process for applying for permission is described at the Ministry of Justice's website.
+The process for applying for permission is described at the Ministry of Foreign Affairs of Denmark's website.

 Searching on your own for listings to buy a house, an apartment or an apartment in a housing co-op is possible through these two websites (both in Danish):

 You can also contact realtors in the areas where you are looking for housing.
 Realtors in Denmark are hired by the seller of a house, and they carry their own listings.
 There is no formalised buyer’s agent to help a buyer search, preview, and negotiate with the seller’s agent.
 You might be able to negotiate an agreement with an agent to help you out.